JasonYang96/heroes-on-the-water/README.md

 * Email and Text notification system (we would've used the Twilio API)
 * Easy integration with Facebook Events since more people are more comfortable using Facebook
 * A fully featured iOS and Android wrapper app to make use of the responsive website

+### Licensing

+Swag Ramon was influenced by numerous talented designers and templaters.
+We used a series of Bootstrap templates and adapted them to fit our needs.
+The following works are represented in our project:
+SNoW by Visual Soldiers
+CleanBlog by StartBootstrap
+Gentelella Alela

+All works are free to use under the GPL and MIT licenses.